CraftAcademy/enviroment-setup/windows.md

     Select the version of ubuntu that matches the version you downloaded at step 2.

     >  **Note:** In this case, i downloaded the 32-bit version of Ubuntu.
 If you don't have `Ubuntu (64-bit)` listed you might have to enable `intel® VT-x technology` on your computer.
-A quick [Google search](vt-xsearch) will help you find out how to do that for your particular computer.
+A quick [Google search][vt-xsearch] will help you find out how to do that for your particular computer.

     Then click 'Next'